Faswall ICCF Wall Blocks Technical Information

 Wallforming- Block Structure:

-The wallforms dry-stack to build a wall system without the need for mortar.
+The Natural ICF blocks are dry-stacked to build a wall system without the need for mortar.
 Each block weighs approximately 28-30 pounds.
 This weight, the striation of the cement-wood chip composite, and the interlocking ends of each wallform, create a stable wall even prior to the concrete infilling.
+Block Structure Basic Wallforms

-NOTE: Wallforms are designed to be filled with concrete and are not intended to stand alone as load bearing blocks.
+NOTE: Faswall ICCF Blocks are designed to be filled with concrete and are not intended to stand alone as load bearing blocks.

-When stacked, Faswall® Wallforms provide the framework for a reinforced concrete post and beam wall (see
+When stacked, Faswall® ICF Blocks provide the framework for a reinforced concrete post and beam wall (see

 Figure 1).
 The post and beam system is referred to as a “screen-grid” (SG) wall system.
 A horizontal core is formed at 16” centers vertically in the Faswall® ICF wall system.